 Before booking, carefully read reviews and consider location, cleanliness, transportation access, and cancellation policies.

-A good tour plan is well-organized and flexible.
-Focus on the highlights and the things that are important to you, and allow for some serendipity, local tips, or just sitting at a café and enjoying the moment.
+A good tour plan is both organized and flexible.
+Emphasize the highlights and main things that you care about, open yourself for a bit of meandering to discover some local tips or just sit at a café savoring the experience.

 A balanced itinerary should include: